 - Cut the chocolate to small pieces and place in a bowl.
 Heat the double cream in a pot until it start boiling - do not let it boil hard.
 Pour the cream on the chocolate and let it sit for 3 minutes.
 Mix the chocolate until it all melts and dissolves with the cream.

-- Pour on the baked dough and keep in the refrigerator for 2 hours for stabilizing.
+- Pour the chocolate batter on the baked dough and keep in the refrigerator for 2 hours for stabilizing.

-- Decorate with coconut flakes, chocolate candies, fruits, or nuts.
+- Decorate with coconut flakes, chocolate candies, sprinkles etc.